Answers to Common Internship Questions

 A: The most suitable internship for you may differ considerably from what best suits your fellow students.
 You need to think about the knowledge and skills that you have to offer, as well as, those you would like to build.
 For some students, the type of organization or the mission of an organization may be important in selecting an internship opportunity.
 These decisions are yours, but here are some ideas on where to search for an internship sponsor:

-- Access UWM’s Career Development Center
+- Access UWM’s Career Planning and Resource Center

 - Access other web sites devoted to internships (e.g., www.internshipprograms.com)